| Objections

 -

-There are automotive costs in the driver's
+There are automotive costs involved in the driver's

-walking outside, perhaps more than waiters.
+walking outdoors, perhaps more than waiters indoors.

 -

-It ignores the greater convenience that delivery
+This objection ignores a greater convenience that delivery

-offers because customers remain in their house.
+offers since customers remain in their house.

 -